brightspot/react-examples/headless-preview/README.md

 1. Update page content in Brightspot and verify it updates in the Preview panel before publishing.

-2. Uncomment the console.log in `app/src/components/Course/index.ts` to see how the previewId and title variables are used both in the front-end application and in Brightspot (make sure to have your developer console open in Brightspot and the front-end application to view the console log.)
+2. Click on the `Debug Tool` link that displays in preview mode (at the bottom of the yello preview banner).
+Enter the previewId into the input field to query for ID or predicate to view details about the content associated with the previewId.

 ## Troubleshooting